paiva-thiago/thechatbot/README.md

 * Github: [@paiva-thiago](https://github.com/paiva-thiago)
 * LinkedIn: [@paivathiago](https://linkedin.com/in/paivathiago)

-## Show your support/
+## Apóia a gente! / Show your support

-Ajudou? dá uma ⭐️ marota!
+Ajudou? dá uma ⭐️ marota no repositório!
 Give a ⭐️ if this project helped you!